smh997/Community-Detection/README.md

 # Community-Detection
-An implementation for "Community Detection by Information Flow Simulation
+An implementation for "Community Detection by Information Flow Simulation" article.